Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 - Implement proper version control for future reference.
 [Completed]
 - Create a checklist of production requirements, including instrumental arrangements and vocal parts.
 [Completed]
 - Prepare documentation for team members or collaborators within the Discord channel.
+[Completed]

 - Share demo recordings with the band for feedback.
 [Completed]